whitbrunn/Improved-SVD-Based-ICP/README.md

 - Or simply modify your customer point cloud file path in `improved_icp_based_on_svd.py`.

-- Run the script, where feel free to change the threshold and the number of iteration:
+- Run the script, feel free to change the ICP threshold and the number of iteration:

 ```
 python improved_icp_based_on_svd.py